U.S. attorney reviewing classified documents from Joe Biden's vice presidency found at Biden think tank

 Lauch's review will examine, in part, how the documents got from Mr. Biden's vice-presidential office to the Penn Biden Center.

 The Penn Biden Center and the University of Pennsylvania did not respond to a request for comment.
 The National Archives declined to comment.
 Attorneys assigned to oversee Biden's vice presidential records, Robert Lenhard, James Garland and Dana Remus, did not reply to voice messages and an email seeking comment.
-The FBI declined to comment.
+The Justice Department, FBI and DNI declined to comment.

 A source familiar said the Office of the Director of National Intelligence (ODNI) is aware of the Justice Department inquiry.